Parts of Washington state parental rights law criticized as a ‘forced outing’ placed on hold

-SEATTLE — (AP) — A judge has paused parts of a new Washington state parental rights law derided by critics as a "forced outing" measure.
+SEATTLE — A judge has paused parts of a new Washington state parental rights law derided by critics as a “forced outing” measure.

 King County Superior Court Judge Michael Scott on Friday paused portions of the law while a lawsuit brought by civil liberties groups and others is pending, The Seattle Times reported.